avineeth/gyan/Spark.md

    - MEMORY_ONLY_2, MEMORY_AND_DISK_2, etc.	Same as the levels above, but replicate each partition on two cluster nodes.
    - OFF_HEAP (experimental)	Similar to MEMORY_ONLY_SER, but store the data in off-heap memory.
 This requires off-heap memory to be enabled.

+#### Shared Variables
+Normally, when a function passed to a Spark operation (such as map or reduce) is executed on a remote cluster node, it works on separate copies of all the variables used in the function.
+These variables are copied to each machine, and no updates to the variables on the remote machine are propagated back to the driver program.
+Supporting general, read-write shared variables across tasks would be inefficient.
+However, Spark does provide two limited types of shared variables for two common usage patterns: broadcast variables and accumulators.

+#### Broadcast Variables
+Broadcast variables allow the programmer to keep a read-only variable cached on each machine rather than shipping a copy of it with tasks.
+They can be used, for example, to give every node a copy of a large input dataset in an efficient manner.
+Spark also attempts to distribute broadcast variables using efficient broadcast algorithms to reduce communication cost.

+Spark actions are executed through a set of stages, separated by distributed “shuffle” operations.
+Spark automatically broadcasts the common data needed by tasks within each stage.
+The data broadcasted this way is cached in serialized form and deserialized before running each task.
+This means that explicitly creating broadcast variables is only useful when tasks across multiple stages need the same data or when caching the data in deserialized form is important.

+Broadcast variables are created from a variable v by calling SparkContext.broadcast(v).
+The broadcast variable is a wrapper around v, and its value can be accessed by calling the value method.
+The code below shows this: